I saw a tweet the other day that read, “haha I’m so lonely lol.”

 No matter how you go about finding a community, make an effort to talk to people beyond the group’s subject matter.
 Act like a real person with original thoughts, deeply held values, and genuine sympathy.
 There are natural ways to transition to different topics and show you care about the other people you want to get to know.

 Once you’ve made new friends, the next step is to actually be likable.
+After a while, these new friends will become old friends.
 For now, these are the basics that you need to make friends after you’re no longer confined to social experiment known as “school”.

 Life is hard.
 Friends make it easier.